top of page

 Lesson: Start small.
 Build something.
 Share it.

-Arjun, 17, from a school with no knowledge of AI, joins BetterMind Labs AI ML Certification Program.
+Arjun, 17, from a school with no knowledge of AI, joins the BetterMind Labs AI ML Certification Program.
 He learns AI hands-on, builds a mental health chatbot, and gets mentored by an industry expert.

 3. Collaborate With Local Organizations or NGOs